igbucur/RoCELL/README.md

 - The folder `data` contains pre-saved simulated data, which we use to recreate the figures from the article.
-The simulated data can also be reproduced using the `aistats-article-figures.R` script in the main folder;
+The simulated data can also be reproduced using the `aistats-article-figures.R` script in the main folder.
+The simulated data sets are described in `R/data.R`.

-- The folder `man` contains the documentation for the implemented functions;

-- The folder `MultiNest` contains the MultiNest submodule;
+- The folder `MultiNest` contains the [MultiNest](https://github.com/farhanferoz/MultiNest) *submodule*, which is a fork of the project developed by Farhan Feroz and Mike Hobson.
+The MultiNest submodule implements a complex nested sampling algorithm, which we employ in RoCELL for estimating model evidences and producing posterior samples.
+The original implementation is kept unchanged, with the exception of changes in the build configuration file made for easier compilation and installation.

-- The folder `R` contains the R files necessary for reproducing the figures from the article;
+- The folder `R` contains the R files necessary for reproducing the figures from the article.

+- The folder `man` contains the documentation for the implemented functions.

-- The folder `posterior` contains the C++ implementation of RoCELL written for integration with MultiNest;
+- The folder `posterior` contains the C++ implementation of RoCELL written for integration with MultiNest.

 - The folder `src` contains an Rcpp wrapper to the RoCELL implementation in `posterior`.
 The wrapper functions are called by `aistats-article-figures.R`.

+- The folder `scripts` contains the script `aistats-article-figures.R`, which can be run from R to produce the figures in the AISTATS 2017 article and a basic script (`run_IV_example.sh`) for verifying that MultiNest was installed correctly.

+- The top folder also contains the following files:
+  - `DESCRIPTION` is the file describing the R package
+  - `NAMESPACE` is the file specifying the fucntions provided by the R package
+  - `LICENSE.md` is the file containing the GPL-3 license

 ## Prerequisites